wasupandceacar/HotKey-Gamma/README.md

 Press [ to decrease gamma

-Press Space to reset gamma down and up key
+Press Enter to reset gamma down and up key